inscopix/isxcore/doc/source/specs/Trace.rst

   be created from multi-channel movies.
 Even in cases where it's plausible, such as for a dual color microscope, we could simply create two traces.

-- Need not be memory mapped from disk.
+- Need not be stored on disk.

   Even very long traces will be relatively small in size.
 For example, a trace containing 1 hour of data acquired at 20 Hz will contain